 Image source: Reserve Bank of Australia

 And just like GDP, construction promises a mixed bag in 2021 through 2022.
-So far, it’s holding up really well – after the damage of 2020 – thanks to the government’s direct investment in infrastructure projects as well as the very successful HomeBuilder Grant scheme.
+So far, it’s holding up well – after the damage of 2020 – thanks to the government’s direct investment in infrastructure projects as well as the very successful HomeBuilder Grant scheme.

 The Key Figures to Kick Us Off